Erastus F. Gould

-Erastus Franklin Gould (July 1, 1822 – June 2, 1896) was an American businessman and banker during the 1800s.
+Erastus Franklin Gould (July 1, 1822 – June 2, 1896) was an American businessman and banker during the 19th-century.
 Born in Oswego County, New York, he became a successful businessman in the banking industry in Minneapolis, Minnesota before moving to Atlanta, Georgia in 1886.

 Early life

 Erastus Franklin Gould was born in Oswego County, New York.
 He later move to Minneapolis, where he became financially successful in the banking industry.